ChicoState/TownHall/VRPS.md

 As an inventor, I want to have better public speaking skills because I want to be able to present my idea successfuly.

 As a developer , I want to create an environment where i can help people become more comfortable with public speaking.

+As a student I want to have the class making eye contact with me to help get over nervousness

+As a Teacher I would like my students to be able to time themselves within the app